d0tTino/d0tTino/docs/dashboard.md

 # Dashboard Overview

+The dashboard pairs a FastAPI backend with a React front end built using Next.js.
-The dashboard is a planned React and Tailwind front end for the Universal Memory Engine (UME).
-It will visualize memory graphs, display query statistics and provide system health checks.
+The backend usually runs on <http://localhost:8000> while the dev server for the React dashboard listens on <http://localhost:3000>.
+The same code base can also be packaged as a Tauri application for a native desktop experience.
+It will visualize memory graphs, display query statistics and provide system health checks for the Universal Memory Engine (UME).

 ## API Endpoints